samd-systems/palo-alto-labs/Inter-VLAN-Segmentation-on-Palo-Alto-NGFW/README.md

 - Establish routed connectivity between multiple VLANs through a centralized firewall
 - Enforce controlled reachability using firewall security policies
 - Confirm expanded access permissions for the IT VLAN
-- Prevent unintended lateral communication between non-authorized user VLANs
+- Prevent unintended communication between user VLANs

 ## Topology Summary
 The environment consists of multiple user VLANs connected to a switch and trunked to a Palo Alto NGFW.
 The firewall terminates VLAN subinterfaces, applies zone-based policy enforcement, and routes traffic toward a protected server segment while explicitly denying unauthorized inter-VLAN communication.